misartg/misartg.github.io/_drafts/2022-01-31-Our-approach-to-LAPS-passwords-and-MDT.markdown

 ## Our approach ##

-**Our approach makes use of the [Item-level targeting (ILT) feature of Group Policy Preferences](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn789189(v=ws.11)) to dynamically assess whether or not a machine is still deploying, and if it is, LAPS will not be enabled.
+**Our approach makes use of the [Item-level targeting (ILT) feature of Group Policy Preferences (GPP)](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn789189(v=ws.11)) to dynamically assess whether or not a machine is still deploying, and if it is, LAPS will not be enabled.
 Once the machine has completed its deployment, this check will fail, LAPS will become enabled and potentially be in effect.**

-Our method also works for any system where the the "Default"/autologon entries in the registry are defined, so it's more general than just MDT, or could be adapted for a different autologon scenario that you might need to account for.
-The same approach could also be broadened for other purposes where you considered yourself locked in to an ADMX setting, but would like some more dynamic control through ILT's powerful capabilities; you can integrate those targeting features and edit the ADMX's registry entries outside of the ADMX instead.
+Our method also works for any system where the "Default"/autologon entries in the registry are active for the local admin user, so it's more general than just MDT, or could be easily adapted for a different autologon scenario that you might need to account for, or you could make it dynamic based on just about anything that ILT can target.

+Additionally, our approach could also be broadened to other purposes where you considered yourself locked in to an ADMX setting, but would like some more dynamic control through ILT's powerful capabilities; you could use GPP's Registry items and item-level targeting features to edit the ADMX's registry entries directly, instead of through the ADMX/GPO interface.

 ### Quickstart ###

-If you'd like to replicate our approach and are familiar with the issue and AD/GPOs/ILT/LAPS/MDT, you can follow these steps **first in a test environment or test OU/security-filtered group** before implementing it by re-creating/re-linking more broadly.
+If you'd like to replicate our approach and are familiar with the issue and AD/GPOs/ILT/LAPS/MDT, you can follow these steps **in a test environment or test OU/security-filtered group**.
+If successful, you could  implementing it broadly by re-creating/re-linking the policies as needed.

-We'll have a step-by-step guide below if you'd like more context, links to resources, some screenshots and some snippets that you may be able to copy/paste into your environment.
+We'll have a detailed step-by-step guide below if you'd like more context, links to resources, some screenshots.
 If you're new to LAPS or Group Policy Preference's Item-level targeting feature, you may wish to follow the longer guide.
+You also reference the longer guide if you want more information about a paricular step mentioned here.

 * Load the LAPS ADMX(es) into your AD if you haven't already[^fn-lapsextendschema].
 * Build an installer for deploying LAPS to clients.
 You might do this in MDT, your configuration management system, or in a GPO for `Software Settings` -> `Assigned Applications`.
-It's an MSI-based installer, so it is relatively simple to deploy.
+It's an MSI-based installer, so it is relatively simple to deploy silently.
-* Create a new GPO for your LAPS settings (password construction details, minimum & maximum age, etc), but **do not** define the `Enable local admin password management` setting.
+* Create a new GPO for your LAPS settings (password construction details, password age, etc), but **do not** define the `Enable local admin password management` setting.
-* Create another new GPO for dynamic LAPS enablement and either [copy/paste my XML output below](xml-export-of-my-dynamic-laps-enablement-registry-items), or make these settings yourself:
+* Create another new GPO for dynamic LAPS enablement and either [copy/paste my Registry items XML output below](xml-export-of-my-dynamic-laps-enablement-registry-items), or make these settings yourself:
   * Create a new **Registry Item** to **Update** `HKLM\SOFTWARE\Policies\Microsoft Services\AdmPwd\AdmPwdEnabled` to a `REG_DWORD` value of **`1`**.
     * In this registry item, visit the **Common** tab, click the checkbox to Enable `Item-level targeting` and enter the `Targeting...` menu.
       * Create a new **Registry Match** ILT item: